aaronblondeau/aaronblondeau_com/posts/february_2023/lean-canvas.md

 I like writing code so much that I have rarely stopped to think about how I am spending my time.
 As long as the technology is challenging, I love to just dive into projects.
 However, I only have so many coding hours left in my life so I better start spending them more wisely.

 My first experience with a lean canvas was not good.
 There was a tight deadline.
-My collaborator was overcompliating the process, and there was a lot of pressure to make a questionable idea look good.
+My collaborator was over complicating the process, and there was a lot of pressure to make a questionable idea look good.
 I did not enjoy making that lean canvas so I did not consider using the process again.

 Fortunately, I recently attended a startup workshop where a got some excellent lean canvas training.
 The workshop gave me a fresh look at the process and how simple and informative it could be.